nylas/exchangelib/README.md

 some_folder.children  # A generator of child folders some_folder.absolute  # Returns the absolute path, as a string some_folder.walk()  # A generator returning all subfolders at arbitrary depth this level
-# Globbing uses the normal UNIX globbing syntax
+# Globbing uses the normal UNIX globbing syntax, but case-insensitive
 some_folder.glob('foo*')  # Return child folders matching the pattern some_folder.glob('*/foo')  # Return subfolders named 'foo' in any child folder some_folder.glob('**/foo')  # Return subfolders named 'foo' at any depth